Schumzy/R_RESTApi/docs/Plumber_in_Docker.md

 ## Requirenments
 * Installed [R](https://cran.r-project.org/) (version >= 3.0.0) and integrated development environment (IDE) for R like [RStudio](https://www.rstudio.com/).
-* You have some code, data and trained models which should be available over a REST service.
+* You have some code, data and trained models which should be available over a REST API service.
 * Optional: Python and Anaconda to make requests.

 ## 1. Install Docker: